Chinese herbal medicine has been used by millions of people for over 5,000 years.

 What is Chinese Herbal Medicine?

-How it works
+How Chinese herbal medicine works

 Safety and Ethics

-No endangered animal or herbal products are ever used in any prescription from this clinic and we only use herbs from suppliers who regularly batch test and monitor heavy metal and pesticide residues for quality control.
+No endangered animal or herbal products are ever used in any prescription from this clinic and we only use herbs from suppliers who regularly batch test herbs and monitor heavy metal and pesticide residues for quality control.

 What to expect at your first appointment

 Your practitioner will examine your tongue and take a series of pulses.
-They will then make a diagnosis, and prescribe and prepare a combination of herbs to treat your condition.
-Mostly, these are available in a powdered form, but may also be provided as pills, or you may be given a prescription for raw herbs that will need to be prepared by cooking at home.
-The powdered herbs can be dissolved in water or put into capsules and swallowed.
+They will then make a diagnosis according to TCM principles, prescribe and prepare a combination of herbs for your condition.
+Mostly these are available as concentrated granules, but they may also be provided as pills.
+In some cases you may be given a prescription for raw herbs that will need to be prepared by cooking at home.
+The granule herbs can be dissolved in water or put into capsules and swallowed.
 You may also be given dietary and/or lifestyle advice.

-How long does it take to treat a condition?
+How long does it take to work?